tenpanaris/Mods4NeoDK/BurstCreator/readme.md

 This basic PC application can be used to create bursts to send to the NeoDK running this alternate firmware.

 It communicates through a USB serial TTL device the same as the original firwmare.

+To run you will need Python 3 and Pyside6 installed.